15 hurt, including 3 children, in Chicago Halloween shooting

-CHICAGO (AP) — As many as 15 people were injured in a drive-by shooting, including three children, in the city’s Garfield Park neighborhood on Halloween night, Chicago police said.
+CHICAGO (AP) — As many as 15 people, including three children, were injured in a drive-by shooting on Halloween night that sent shots flying into a crowd along a Chicago street corner, police said.

-According to WLS-TV, Chicago Police Superintendent David Brown said there are three juvenile victims: a 3-year-old, an 11-year-old and a teenager who may be 13 years old.
-The others wounded by gunfire are adults ranging in age from their 30s to their 50s.
-One person was struck by a car.
-The Chicago Fire Department said it sent at least 10 ambulances to the scene.
+Chicago Police Superintendent David Brown said the three juvenile victims are a 3-year-old, an 11-year-old and a 13-year-old.
+The others wounded by gunfire Monday night are adults ranging in age from their 30s to their 50s.

+In addition, police said a woman fleeing from the shooting scene was struck by a vehicle as she crossed traffic.
+She was hospitalized in fair condition.

+The Chicago Fire Department said it sent at least 10 ambulances to the scene in Chicago's Garfield Park neighborhood.
+Brown said the victims' conditions range from non-life threatening injuries to critical condition.
+No fatalities were immediately reported and police were waiting to interview the shooting victims after they received medical treatment.

 Brown said the drive-by shooting happened around 9:30 p.m. and was over in a matter of seconds.
 It was captured on police surveillance video, which investigators are reviewing.